-We’ve talked extensively in prior issues of this Blog about individuals and the factors that motivated them to seek us out for support in their career change endeavors.
-Quantitatively (based on tens of thousands of data points) the main factors driving executives to connect with us include the following:
+We’ve talked extensively in prior issues of this Blog about individuals and the factors that motivated them to seek us out for support in their career change endeavors – and change jobs.

 The relative importance of each of these factors also varies tremendously based on income range.